Many-body symmetry-protected zero boundary modes of synthetic photo-magnonic crystals

+In this paper, we propose a framework which balances band topology, bulk-boundary correspondences, and physical symmetry protection for free bosons by a) introducing a symmetry classification built directly on physical many-body symmetries, and b) by invoking index theorems for both identifying the topologically non-trivial symmetry classes and establishing the associated bulk-boundary correspondences (in one dimension for simplicity; we will explore higher dimensions in a forthcoming publication).
+As a result, within our framework, the bulk-boundary correspondence never breaks down even though bosonic systems can be effectively non-Hermitian~\cite{Flynn2020}, the protecting symmetries are explicit physical many-body symmetries from the start, and we need not make any stability assumptions.
+Quantum amplifiers like the bosonic Kitaev chain \cite{2018McDonald} fit our picture just as well as dynamically stable systems.

-\paragraph{Contribution and outline.} There are two important aspects we aim to address in this paper: on the one hand, the issue of many-body symmetry-protection, and, on the other, the potential of photo-magnonic crystals for realising bosonic many-body symmetry-protected topological models.
-To that effect, we begin by introducing this new experimental platform in~\cref{sec:photo-magnonic-crystals}.
+\paragraph{Outline and reading guide.} To summarize, there are two important problems we aim to address in this paper: first, establish by way of careful simulation the experiment feasibility of photo-magnonic crystals; and second, develop an optimal theory, rooted on physical symmetries and index theory, for investigating their topological physics and symmetry protection.
+We begin by introducing this new experimental platform of bosonic physics in~\cref{sec:photo-magnonic-crystals}.
 Taking the example of a one-dimensional photo-magnonic crystal, we show that their design and experimental signatures can be characterized with remarkable accuracy (compared to real experiments) using electromagnetic finite-element modelling.
 Furthermore, the essential physics of these systems can also be studied within a quantum Hamiltonian formalism, with excellent agreement with classical modelling.
 In~\cref{sec:topological-crystal}, according to our intuition about photo-magnonic crystals, we find that a topologically mandated mode localised on the edge of the chain can appear by modifying the boundary conditions of the crystal.
-Further theoretical analysis explains the presence of this edge mode, but numerical investigations show that it is not protected in any simple way.
-Not knowing what the protecting symmetries are, there is no way to know how the boundary mode will respond to any perturbation.
+Further theoretical analysis explains the presence of this edge mode in topological terms, but numerical investigations show that it is not protected by simple symmetries.
+Not knowing what the protecting symmetries are, there is no way to know how the boundary mode will respond to various perturbations.